-Regardless of whether the investigation has been made by the head of Agency or an outside investigator the finding should follow the guide outlined in Flowchart 2 - The Process of Making a Finding - (Appendix 5B).
+Regardless of whether the investigation has been made by the Head of Entity or an outside investigator the finding should follow the guide outlined in Flowchart 2 - The Process of Making a Finding - (Appendix 5B).
 KCCS will engage an investigator through the Association of Independent Schools where deemed necessary.
+If the Principal is satisfied that the reportable allegation is proved on the balance of probabilities, the Principal must make a finding of Reportable Conduct.